General Info

 Number Deadline

-The San Joaquin County Department of Public Works (SJCDPW) requests technical proposals from qualified consultants to undertake, perform, and complete the tasks set forth in Request for Proposals (RFP) – SJCDPW-RFP-26-05.
-The selected CONSULTANT will perform professional and technical engineering services for the proposed Frazier Road Bridge 29C-272 Replacement (PROJECT).
+The San Joaquin County Department of Public Works (SJCDPW) requests technical proposals from qualified consulting firms to undertake, perform, and complete the tasks set forth in Request for Proposals – SJCDPW-RFP-26-08.
+The selected consulting firm (CONSULTANT) will perform professional and technical engineering services for the Design Engineering for the State Route (SR) 26 and Jack Tone Road Roundabout Project (PROJECT).
 The selected CONSULTANT will be the highest-ranking CONSULTANT that has successfully negotiated the terms for award of a consultant services agreement.
-The selected CONSULTANT or team will be requested to enter into a consultant services agreement with San Joaquin County.
-The PROJECT is locally funded.
-All work shall comply with the County Policies, the Local Assistance Procedure Manual and the most recent guidelines for the Federal Highway Bridge Program.
-The requested professional design engineering services shall include, but will not be limited to, the following: Project Management, Project Surveying, Mapping and Control, Evaluation of Bridge Type Selection/Roadway Alignment, Public Outreach Program, Geotechnical Analysis Report, CEAQ Approval, Hydraulic and Hydrology Analysis, Permitting Compliance, Utility Coordination and Relocation Plan, Right-of-Way Engineering, Plans, Specifications, and Engineer's Estimate (PS&E), and Bidding and Post Award Assistance services for the PROJECT.
-The deadline for submitting technical proposals to SJCDPW will be no later than 4:00 p.m. on Monday, June 8, 2026.
-A copy of SJCDPW-RFP-26-05 is available to view at the Internet address: https://www.sjgov.org/department/pwk/rfps_and_rfqs and https://www.bidexpress.com .
-All prospective consultants must register for solicitation No. SJCDPW-RFP-26-05 in order to be added to the Proposers’ List and, if necessary, receive a Notice of Release of Addendum.
+The selected CONSULTANT will be requested to enter into a consultant services agreement with San Joaquin County.
+The CONSULTANT shall prepare project documentation, plans, specifications and estimates consistent with SJCDPW Standards and Caltrans Guidance documents including but not limited to; Project Development Procedures Manual, Plans Preparation Manual, California Manual on Uniform Traffic Control Devices, Construction Contract Development Guide, and Right of Way Manual.
+SJCDPW’s goal, for scheduling purposes, is to have the Project Study Report – Project Development Support or other agreed upon alternative Project Initiation Document within twelve (12) months or less from issuance of the Notice to Proceed (NTP).
+Submission of the sixty-five percent (65%) design completed for the PROJECT within twenty-four (24) months or less from issuance of the NTP.
+Within this time, the necessary survey data will be collected and analyzed, and the roadway geometry/topography will be identified.
+Submission of the ninety-five percent (95%) design shall be due on or before thirty (30) months from issuance of the NTP.
+Right-of-Way activities shall be completed within forty-two (42) months from issuance of the NTP.
+Submission of the Final signed PS&E shall be due on or before forty-eight (48) months from issuance of the NTP.
+The deadline for submitting technical proposals to SJCDPW will be no later than 4:00 p.m. on Monday, August 10, 2026.
+A copy of SJCDPW-RFP-26-08 is available to view at the Internet address: https://www.sjgov.org/department/pwk/rfps_and_rfqs and https://www.bidexpress.com .
+All prospective consultants must register for solicitation No. SJCDPW-RFP-26-08 in order to be added to the Proposers’ List and, if necessary, receive a Notice of Release of Addendum.
 It is imperative that prospective consultants check the solicitation Web page often for the status and/or modifications.
 For general questions regarding the solicitation, please contact Mr. Nhan Tran, Management Analyst II at email: ntran@sjgov.org .

 Closed Solicitations